Screen#

 set cursor to row column#

-When using the set cursor to row column block, the cursor is placed at a specific row and column on the print area.
-How many rows and columns can comfortably fit depends on the selected font.
-With the default monospaced medium font, up to 11 rows and 53 columns can be displayed clearly.
+When using the set cursor to row column block, the cursor is placed at a specific row and column on the screen.
+The amount of characters that can fit on a screen depends on the selected font.
+The font size can be changed using the set font block.
+With the default monospaced medium font, up to 18 rows and 53 columns can be displayed clearly.
 Text placed beyond this range may be cut off or become difficult to read.

 set cursor to row [1] column [1] on screen